 - Clean the sides of your oven on a routine basis--about every 6 months.

 - Vacuum thoroughly to be sure that there are no food remnants for cockroaches to eat.

 The best way to deal with palmetto bugs is to have ongoing pest control service for your home.
-At Spencer Pest Services we offer a year-round service plan that covers over 20 pests, including cockroaches.
+At Spencer Pest Services we offer a year-round pest control plans in Greenville, Spartanburg, and throughout the Upstate of South Carolina that covers over 20 pests, including cockroaches.
 Through a process of inspection, monitoring, targeted treatments, and communication, we make sure your property has the best protection possible.